 2nd order sealed

-simplest to design yet still offer outstanding performance and can
+enclosures are simple to design and offer outstanding performance

-They are easy to model with software and it is easy to achieve
+They are easy to model with software and get predicted

 exact desired response characteristics can be achieved